 While dad mostly planted for vegetables, I plant for the pollinators, herbs and also to add color and ambiance to my universe.
 It’s all mixed together with very little rhyme or reason.
 It makes me so happy.

 I plant to feed the offspring of the butterflies but also to feed the bees and butterflies too – it’s not always the same thing.
 They are all so important to our ecosystem.
-We must care for them so they will care for us in-turn.
+We must care for them because they care for us.

 PLUS SIDE – On work breaks now, instead of staring at my office walls, I can go see what has happened outside since last I checked.
 Any blooms?
 Bees or butterflies?
 My 1/2 hour (both ways) commute is just 1 hour more to spend in paradise.

-YOU could teach YOUR child how to make plants feel secure.
+YOU can teach YOUR child how to make plants feel secure.
 Teach an important lesson about the food chain, helping family, watching the circle of life and supporting it with our deeds.

-As I’ve aged and my kids have moved on to other things, I’ve gotten back to my roots so to speak, by getting my hands filthy as often as the weather allows.
+As I’ve aged and my kids have moved on to other things, I’ve gotten back to my roots so to speak, by getting my hands dirty as often as the weather allows.

 I check the weather in advance to see when I can dig in again.
 I shun the use of gloves or shoes even, so I can really feel the soil, all the way to my soul.
-I eagerly count down the days to the ones that I can spend enjoying the warm earth again.
+I eagerly count down the days until I can enjoy the warm earth again.

 I got into butterflying the hard way, well for the butterflies…